-Candles are popular light-makers that we all use to calm down and enjoy special scents with.
-Similarly, soaps provide us with unique aromas and take care of us by keeping us clean.
-Chances are that if you're making candles or soap, you're making enough for your own family, and then some.
-You may have even already started to branch out into selling your own candles and soaps.
+Candles are popular light-makers that people can use to calm down and enjoy special scents.
+Similarly, soaps provide people with unique aromas and keep them clean.
+Chances are that if you're making candles or soap, you're making enough for your own family and then some.
+You may have even already started to branch out into selling your candles and soaps.
 It's important to professionally brand and label your candles and soaps due to label and safety regulations set by the federal Food and Drug Administration (FDA).
 Utilize special resources, supplies, vendors, and tips to get your business up and running.

 The first part of getting labels is understanding what information you need to label them.
-To stay in compliance with industry standards, you first need to make sure you are actually selling soap, and not cosmetics.
-Real soap is defined as being primarily made out of oils and lye, and cannot make claims that it can "moisturize" or "exfoliate."
+To stay in compliance with industry standards, you first need to make sure you are selling soap and not cosmetics.
+Real soap is defined as being primarily made out of oils and lye and cannot make claims that it can "moisturize" or "exfoliate."